 Check to make sure the shop is working with only the best, aka ASE certified professionals.
-In particular, you’ll want to ask whether the mechanic assigned to your car has either A8 Engine Performance certification or X1 Exhaust Systems certification.
-Both areas of accreditation cover catalytic converter diagnosis and repair.
+In particular, you’ll want to ask whether the mechanic assigned to your car has A8 engine performance certification.
 And if the shop doesn’t have the right credentials, move on.

 The best shops have a loyal clientele – and a packed schedule to prove it.
 Online recommendations or word-of-mouth suggestions will help you find a mechanic with an outstanding reputation.

-A good shop will take the time to explain any work your car needs in detail.
+A good shop will take the time to explain the diagnosis and replacement of your crankshaft sensor in detail.
 They will also be honest about pricing (including giving you an estimate for parts and labor) and won’t try to add on any unnecessary repairs.

-Catalytic converter replacement is a costly job you only want to do once.
+You don’t want to be stranded due to a low-quality crankshaft sensor or poor workmanship.
 Ask about warranty coverage when you schedule your appointment.
-A sound warranty provides peace of mind that you’re getting an OEM-grade catalytic converter and expert repair.
+A sound warranty provides peace of mind that you’re getting an OEM-grade crank sensor and expert repair.

 12-Month | 12,000-Mile Warranty